Reports & Insights

 Controls:

-• Range — 7 Days, 30 Days, or 90 Days
+• Range: 7 Days, 30 Days, or 90 Days

-• Granularity — Daily, Weekly, or Monthly (for summarizing data points)
+• Granularity: Daily, Weekly, or Monthly (for summarizing data points)

 Charts included:

-• Focus Score — your daily score with a moving average line to show the overall direction
+• Focus Score: your daily score with a moving average line to show the overall direction

-• Productivity split — stacked chart showing Productive, Distraction, and Neutral time per period
+• Productivity split: stacked chart showing Productive, Distraction, and Neutral time per period

-• Switches — total app switches and switches-per-hour (a normalized view that accounts for days with different tracked hours)
+• Switches: total app switches and switches-per-hour (a normalized view that accounts for days with different tracked hours)

-• Activity heatmap — hour of day vs. day of week, showing when you're most active
+• Activity heatmap: hour of day vs. day of week, showing when you're most active

 When to use it: After your first week, check the 7-day view to see if your score is trending up.
 After a month, switch to 30 days with weekly granularity to see week-over-week improvement.
+If the score itself feels unclear, read What Is a Focus Score?.

 Weekly Tab